ETD Frequently Asked Questions

 In order to convert your thesis or dissertation to a PDF, you must use PDF creation software.
 A PDF conversion tool is available on the ProQuest/UMI ETD Administrator site.
 For information on campus availability of Adobe Acrobat Professional for your use, please contact your local IT administrator or the Computing Help Desk at 491-7276 or firstname.lastname@example.org.
 You may purchase your own copy of the Adobe software through RamTech.

 Before beginning the PDF conversion process, however, you are strongly encouraged to embed the fonts you have used in your thesis into the file to be converted.
 Embedding fonts will help to ensure that the material in your thesis will display correctly when viewed or printed from the PDF file.
 (To further ensure that material displays correctly in the PDF file, use of either a Type 1 or TrueType font is recommended.
 Times New Roman, Arial, and Calibri are among the numerous TrueType fonts that are available in popular word processing programs.)
-For example:

 What if I am having problems creating a PDF?